Von Gierke disease

 Tests that may be done include:

 The goal of treatment is to avoid low blood sugar.
 Eat frequently during the day, especially foods that contain carbohydrates (starches).
-Older children and adults may take cornstarch by mouth.
+Older children and adults may take cornstarch by mouth to increase their carbohydrate intake.

-A medication called allopurinol can lower blood uric acid and decrease the risk for gout.
-Other medications may include those for kidney disease, high lipids, and to increase the cells that fight infection.
+A medicine to lower uric acid in the blood and decrease the risk for gout may be prescribed.
+Your provider may also prescribe medicines to treat kidney disease, high lipids, and to increase the cells that fight infection.

 Association for Glycogen Storage Disease -- www.agsdus.org